-Fig. 48 - Unlock Transport & Lower Support Bar
+Fig. 45 - Unlock Transport & Lower Support Bar

-Once the header has been mounted to the combine and raised, use the hand crank on the transport cart to lower it to the ground via its straps.
-Disconnect the straps from the header.
+Once the header is mounted to the combine and raised (see section 12.4), use the hand crank on the transport cart to lower it to the ground.
+Disconnect the straps.

 12.3.1 - Transport Storage